 Current postgraduate students:

-- Harriet Cameron, PhD Year 3 (Computer Science), Thesis title: Curating Audiences: Creating Ethical and Transparent Data Collection Processes in Museums.
-Funded through Part of the Horizon CDT and supported by the EPSRC [grant number EP/L015463/1] and the Nottingham Contemporary.
+- Harriet Cameron, PhD (Computer Science, 2023), Thesis title: Outdata-ed Museums: Creating Ethical and Transparent Data Collection Processes in Museums.
+Part of the Horizon CDT and supported by the EPSRC [grant number EP/L015463/1] and the Nottingham Contemporary.
 (Co-Supervisor)

 MEDEIROS, A, BUTTAZZONI, A, COEN SE, CLARK, AF, WILSON, K and GILLILAND, J, 2021.
 Review of gender, socioeconomic status, and ethnic background considerations reported in active school travel intervention studies Journal of Transport & Health.